Services › Anti-Spam › Phone scams

-The following phone scams were reported to the Electronic Messaging Compliance team and are listed below to help you avoid them.
+The following phone scams were reported to us and are listed below to help you avoid them.

 Links to scam web pages have been removed and spaces have been added to email addresses to ensure they do not become hyperlinks.

 Send your phone scam reports to us at firstname.lastname@example.org

 Microsoft / PC scammer / Compromised internet reports

 One off reports"Around 8.05pm I received a phone call claiming $700 had been paid from my BNZ account into an overseas account.
 Could I verify the transaction.
 When I said No the male Indian sounding voice said they would reverse the transaction if I could provide them with some details.
 They then asked for my account verification number.
 I said no and they asked why.
 I said I did not believe him and he hung up!"

 "I just got a call on my home phone from a very foreign sounding woman saying she represented www. mycharitysurvey .com.
 I Googled her while she spoke to me and saw that this has been reported as scam elsewhere."